 The Philippine Amusement and Gaming Corporation (PAGCOR) has granted BRHI the Provisional License on April 8, 2009 to develop an integrated casino, hotel and entertainment complex within Entertainment City (the "Project").
 BRHI is one of four licensees for Entertainment City.
 Prior to the development of integrated resorts in the Philippines, only PAGCOR-operated casinos and six private casinos in special economic zones were allowed to operate in the country.
-BRHI's Provisional License will be replaced with a regular casino gaming license upon full completion of the Project, referred to as "Solaire", and upon PAGCOR's approval of a final report.
-The Provisional License, as well as any regular license to be issued to replace it, is concurrent with PAGCOR's congressional franchise.
+BRHI's Provisional License was replaced with a regular casino gaming license on May 7, 2015 with PAGCOR's approval.
+The Regular Casino Gaming License is concurrent with PAGCOR's congressional franchise.
 PAGCOR's franchise will expire on July 11, 2033 and may be renewed by law.